AngeloUNIMI/Demo_FusionNet/README.md

-# Demonstration of FusionNet using webcam
+# FusionNet for palmprint and finger texture recognition using a webcam

 Demonstration source code using the webcam for palmprint and finger texture recognition.
 The algorithms used in the code are based on the paper: